- P256K

 Compact Representation and Recovery ID

-A recoverable signature can be serialized as a compact representation (64 bytes) plus a separate recovery ID (0-3):
+The signature serializes as a compact 64-byte body plus a separate ID (0-3):

 let compact = recoverySignature.compactRepresentation